-Las Vegas Injury Lawyer Adam Williams, Esq.
+Las Vegas Injury Lawyer Zachary D. Clayton, Esq.
 Explains What to Do If You Suffered a Fracture Due to Someone’s Negligence

 Each and every year, close to 7 million people suffer broken bones in accidents.
 In many instances, those accidents – such as car wrecks, crosswalk accidents, motorcycle accidents, truck crashes, etc. – were preventable.

 In Las Vegas, there is a higher risk of suffering a broken bone or fractured bone in a pedestrian accident or automobile collision due to the high volume of tourists who may not be familiar with traffic patterns around the city.